needle-mirror/com.unity.localization/Documentation~/Smart/SmartStrings.md

 `The name of the GameObject is {gameObject.name}.`

 Multiple sources can be used on a single format item.
-For example: `The name of the GameObject is {1:gameObject.name}` The Smart String would first use the Default Source to extract the argument at index 1, the reflection source would then process the extracted value.
+For example: `The name of the GameObject is {1.gameObject.name}` The Smart String would first use the [Default Source](Default-Source.md) to extract the argument at index 1, the [Reflection Source](Reflection-Source.md) would then process the extracted value.

+> [!NOTE]
-**Note**: When an argument index is not provided, the argument at index 0 is always used.
+> When no index value is included, the argument at index 0 is used by default.

 Sources are evaluated starting with the first item and working through them until a source can handle the selector.
 The order of the sources can result in different strings.